 All units have a unit guide.
 The unit guide is an important document and required reading.
-Download the unit guide from the CloudDeakin site for each unit you are studying, rather than just reading it online.
 Some units also have a study guide that steps you through the content for each topic.

 Note - the study guide is different from the unit guide so you will need to access both.

 The unit guide is a key document and contains:

 - learning outcomes (what students should know/be able to do on completion of the unit)